madskjeldgaard/awesome-supercollider/readme.md

 - [The Ambisonic Toolkit](https://github.com/ambisonictoolkit/atk-sc3) - Toolkit for working with spatial sound in the ambisonic domain

 ### FX
+- [Bandsplitter.quark](https://github.com/scztt/BandSplitter.quark) - A great set of filters that will split your audio into multiple components
 - [Vowel](https://github.com/supercollider-quarks/Vowel) - Convenience Class for Vowel Creation
 - [PitchShiftPA](https://github.com/dyfer/PitchShiftPA) - Phase Aligned pitch shifting
 - [DWGReverb](https://github.com/sonoro1234/DWGReverb) - A virtual room generator: It has a FDN reverb for the late response but also early reflections generator based on room dimensions